 Classroom Management Examples that Work: Connect with Your Students

-One of the most important classroom management examples that work is to connect with your students.
-In order to have a good classroom management strategy, you need to reach them on a one-on-one level.
-Once you make that connection, your students will be eager to please and will respect what you have to say.
-Here’s what teachers have to say about connecting with their students.
+One of the most effective classroom management strategies is connecting with your students.
+To have a good classroom management strategy, you need to reach them one-on-one.
+Once you make that connection, your learners will be eager to please and respect what you say.

 “I have a connection with my students.
 Once they see that you care, they are more anxious to please you.” – anonymous